Do Go On - 234 - Andrew Thornton and the Cocaine Bear

 I didn't even put that together.

-Oh, obviously laughing at my stupidity and not the terrible tragedy.
+Oh, obviously laughing at my stupidity

-Of this bear bear we presume.
+Of this bear, we presume.

-of Nant Hahala National Forest in North Carolina.
+4-04 crashed into a ridge in a remote area of Nantahala National Forest in North Carolina.

 There were no signs of any fatalities or survivors.